OXIDIZED BITUMEN

 5. Packing.

-OXIDIZED BITUMEN OXIDATION PROCESS
+OXIDIZED BITUMEN OXIDATION PRODUCTION PROCESS

 Continuous or staggered blowing processes are used to create Oxidized Bitumen, blown asphalt, and blown bitumen.
 Air is blown over heated penetration grade bitumen in a controlled setting to regulate the oil content of the bitumen as it oxidizes.
 The middle points of the softening point and penetration ranges for each grade made for a certain application are shown by two numbers.